-The ASTC refers to the Assam State Transport Corporation.
-It was established in 1950 under the requirements of the Road Transport Corporation Act 1950.
-It is headquartered in Guwahati but has divisional offices in Nagaon, Jorhat, and Tezpur among other towns.
+The Assam State Transport Corporation (ASTC) was established in 1950 under the requirements of the Road Transport Corporation Act 1950.
+Before this, it was a wing of the Transport Department of the Govt. of Assam, which came into effect on 16th January 1948 as "Road Transport, Assam."
+It is headquartered in Guwahati but has divisional offices in Nagaon, Jorhat, and Tezpur, among other towns.

 - Reclining seats